 - Your credit won’t be impacted by applying: Some lenders do hard inquiries, which stay on your report for two years.
 Too many inquiries can lower your credit score.

 - Interest rates are competitive: Amex’s current starting APR of 6.98% is competitive when compared to competitors.

 - You’ll receive funds quickly: A decision on your application is instant and it could take as little as three business days to receive the funds.

 - There are no fees: You don’t pay an origination fee, unlike you do with many competitors.

 - Amex will pay off credit card debt for you: You can provide info on your card issuers and Amex will send the money directly to them.

 - The maximum you can borrow is $40,000: You may be able to borrow more with other lenders.
 For example, LightStream allows borrowers to take out as much as $100,000.

 - You won’t qualify unless you’re a pre-approved Amex cardholder: This requirement disqualifies many would-be borrowers from receiving American Express personal loans.

 - Repayment terms are short: The longest repayment period on American Express personal loans is three years.
-Competitors such as Upstart and Prosper allow you to take as long as five years to repay your loans.
-While longer repayment periods mean higher interest costs because you pay interest for longer, a loan with a longer repayment period also has a lower monthly payment.
-The short repayment timeline may make Amex’s loans unaffordable for some borrowers.
+Alternatives such as Upgrade allow you to take as long as five years to repay your loans.

 Bottom Line: American Express Personal Loans Can Be a Viable Option for Some Borrowers